Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after Marchenko-based target zone isolation: Numerical example

-Especially, the results for primary 2 and multiple 1 accurately match the correlation of the "ideal" data.
-The results of multiple 2 do not have the same match, this is due to the fact that events from multiple 1 are interfering within the correlation window of multiple 2, and leaving an imprint on the reference solution.
+Especially, the results for primary 2 and multiple 1 (the green lines in \ref{fig:results}A and \ref{fig:results}B) accurately match the correlation of the "ideal" data.
+The results of multiple 2 do not have the same match.
+This is due to the fact that events from multiple 1 are interfering within the correlation window of multiple 2 for the "ideal" data, and leaving an imprint on the reference solution.
 From this match with the "ideal" data, it can be concluded that the Marchenko method succeeded in correctly isolating the target response, as the results for multiple 1 coincide with the reference solution.
-This also highlights the importance of isolating the response, since the correlations of $R_{abc}$ and $R_{bc}$ do not come close to the reference solution at all.
-Finally, the results outside the reservoir compartments should show a time differences equal to $0ms$, and time difference greater than $0ms$ indicate that the result is contaminated by effects from the overburden.
+This also highlights the importance of isolating the response, since the correlations of the multiples in $R_{abc}$ and $R_{bc}$ do not come close to the reference solution at all.
+Finally, the results outside the reservoir compartments should show a time differences equal to $0ms$, and time differences larger than $0ms$ indicate that the result is contaminated by effects from the overburden.
 The correlation results of the isolated response $R_b$ display less of these positive time differences compared to the results of the full response $R_{abc}$.
-Consequently, this suggests that the isolation process has successfully eliminated the effects of the overburden.
+Consequently, this is another confirmation that the isolation process has successfully eliminated the effects of the overburden.

-\plot*[tb!]{results}{width=.95\textwidth} {Same results as \autoref{fig:results_scl1}, but with multiple enhancement by applying a scaling factor of 2 to $R_{ab}$ before retrieving $R_b$ with the Marchenko method.
-Note that the multiple correlations are a lot closer to the ideal result compared to the results without multiple enhancement.}
+\plot*[tb!]{results}{width=.95\textwidth} {Same results as \autoref{fig:results_scl1}, but with multiple enhancement by applying a scaling factor of 2.5 to $v^+_{b|c,m}$ before retrieving $R_b$ with MDD.
+Note that the multiple correlations of the isolated response $R_b$ (the green lines in \ref{fig:results}B and \ref{fig:results}C) are a lot closer to the ideal result (the red lines) compared to the results without multiple enhancement (figures \ref{fig:results_scl1}B and \ref{fig:results_scl1}C).}